mickcrosse/mTRF-Toolbox/README.md

 - Di Liberto GM, Nidiffer A, Crosse MJ, Zuk N, Haro S, Cantisani G, Winchester MW, Igoe A, McCrann R, Chandra S, Lalor EC, Baruzzo G (2024) **A standardised open science framework for sharing and re-analysing neural data acquired to continuous stimuli.** *Neurons, Behavior, Data Analysis, and Theory* October, 1-25. https://doi.org/10.51628/001c.124867

-For usage, please see the example code provided in the [Examples](#examples) section below, as well the M-files in the [examples](examples) folder.
+For usage, please see the example code provided in the [LiveScript Examples](#running-examples-on-matlab-online) and [Examples](#examples) sections below, as well the M-files in the [examples](examples) folder.
 For detailed usage, please see the help documentation in each of the function headers.

 ## Contents

 mTRF-Toolbox consists of the following set of functions:

 ### Fitting encoding/decoding models

 | Function | Description |
 | --- | --- |